 Finally, a telephone interview may be required in the admission process.
 Qualified applicants will be notified via email if they are selected for an interview.

 Classes in the OTD program begin in August for the fall term.
-Classes for the BSOT to OTD bridge program begin no later than January if interested in a fall start.
+Classes for the BSOT to OTD bridge program begin in January.
 Candidates are advised to submit applications as early as possible.

 Program Requirements